Bride and groom hugging at golden hour

 Choose a Special Location

-If you’re visiting multiple locations throughout your wedding day you can have a quick session in each place, or pick one location specifically for photos.
 This couple got married at the York Register Office and decided to venture over to the museum gardens for photos afterwards.
 I love this photo of them both backlit under the ruins of St Mary’s Abbey!

 Bride and groom hold hands under St Mary's Abbey ruin in York